 Strategically located on pristine Cape Cod, MA, Lobster Trap is one of the largest live lobster and fresh fish companies in North America.
 Beginning more 44 years ago as a retail fish shanty, sea scallops and swordfish were sold wholesale.
 Over years of hard work and experience, Lobster Trap has grown into one of the world's largest distributor of live lobster.
 Today, we offer more than 100,000 pounds of holding capacity, our state-of-the-art facility has fresh ocean water flowing through tanks and returning to the ocean cleaner than it came in.
 Lobster Trap is not only HACCP approved and federally inspected, it is also a TSA-approved Certified Cargo screening facility ensuring freshness and safety of all of our products.

 As fishing seasons and weather permit, lobster comes in from both the length of New England's coastline and Canadian waters.
 Lobster Trap operates four pounds and two buying stations located in Machiasport and Steuben, ME, providing access to 14,000,000 pounds of product.
-In addition, we operate numerous storage facilities throughout Canada, providing holding capacities in excess of 1.5-2 million pounds annually, making orders of ANY SIZE possible.
+In addition, we operate numerous storage facilities throughout Canada, providing holding capacities in excess of 1.5-2 million pounds annually, making orders of any size possible.